 Others believe that Noss found the treasure of Don Juan de Onate, who, in 1598, founded New Mexico as a Spanish colony.
 Seeking out the Seven Cities of Gold, Onate was said to have been a cruel man, brutally subjugating the Indians to do his bidding by beating and torturing them.
 Reportedly, he amassed a treasure of gold, silver, and jewels before being ordered back to Mexico City in 1607.

 Finally, others believe that the treasures were hidden by Chief Victorio, for whom the peak is named.
-Victorio used the entire Hembrillo Basin as his stronghold, refusing to live on the San Carlos Reservation in Arizona where the government wanted to banish him.
+Victorio used the entire Hembrillo Basin as his stronghold, refusing to live on the San Carlos Reservation in Arizona, where the government wanted to banish him.
 A treaty was reached between the tribe and the Federal government in Washington that the Indians could stay upon the land in New Mexico.
-However, with the discovery of gold, the treaty was broken in 1878 and Victorio went on the warpath.
+However, with the discovery of gold, the treaty was broken in 1878, and Victorio went on the warpath.

-Later, some researchers would conclude that the shaft was the very same one as the Lost Padre Mine used by Padre LaRue in the late 1700s, then later used again by Chief Victorio to store his stolen goods.
-This theory explains the thousands of gold bars, the antiquities, and artifacts dating more than 100 years later.
+Later, some researchers would conclude that the shaft was the same as the Lost Padre Mine used by Padre LaRue in the late 1700s, then later used again by Chief Victorio to store his stolen goods.
+This theory explains the thousands of gold bars, antiquities, and artifacts dating more than 100 years later.

 In the Fall of 1939, Doc wanted to enlarge the passageway into Victorio Peak so that the treasures could be more easily removed.
-Hiring a mining engineer by the name of S.E.
+Hiring a mining engineer S.E.
 Montgomery, the two went into the mountain to blast out the shaft.
 The engineer suggested eight sticks of dynamite, to which Noss heatedly disagreed, claiming the mountain was too unstable.
 However, the “expert” won the argument.
-The blast was a disaster, causing a cave-in, collapsing the fragile shafts, and effectively shutting Doc out of his own mine.
+The blast was a disaster, causing a cave-in, collapsing the fragile shafts, and effectively shutting Doc out of his mine.

 Doc tried several times to regain entry into his mine, but the shaft was sealed with tons of debris.
 All attempts failed, leaving him an embittered and angry man, which caused problems in his marriage.
-Noss soon deserted Babe and in November 1945, a divorce was granted.
+Noss soon deserted Babe, and in November 1945, a divorce was granted.
 Two years later, he married Violet Lena Boles, which would further complicate ownership of the treasure rights for years to come.

-As the years passed Babe Noss held onto her claim at Victorio Peak, occasionally hiring men to help her clear the shaft.
-However, it was a slow process and in 1955, the White Sands Missile Range unexpectedly expanded their operations to encompass the Hembrillo Basin.
+As the years passed, Babe Noss held onto her claim at Victorio Peak, occasionally hiring men to help her clear the shaft.
+However, it was a slow process, and in 1955, the White Sands Missile Range unexpectedly expanded their operations to encompass the Hembrillo Basin.
 Babe then began a regular correspondence with the military requesting permission to work her claim, but she was always denied.
 From that moment onward, every attempt of Babe’s to clear the rubble from the plugged shaft met with a military escort out of the area.

 Becoming even more complicated, a search of mining records failed to turn up any existing claims – including that of Doc Noss.
-Additionally, the actual land where Victorio Peak is located was not owned by the State of New Mexico, but rather, by a man named Roy Henderson who had leased it to the Army.
+Additionally, the actual land where Victorio Peak is located was not owned by the State of New Mexico but rather by a man named Roy Henderson, who had leased it to the Army.

-Even though the military refused any of Babe’s efforts to work her claim, it apparently did not refuse other military personnel from exploring portions of Victorio Peak.
+Even though the military refused any of Babe’s efforts to work her claim, it did not refuse other military personnel from exploring portions of Victorio Peak.
 Two airmen from nearby Holloman Air Force Base would later say that they had found the gold cavern from another natural opening in the side of the peak.
 The soldiers, Airman First Class Thomas Berlett and Captain Leonard V. Fiege said they had found approximately 100 gold bars weighing between 40 and 80 pounds each in a small cavern.
-After the discovery, Fiege told several people that he had caved in the roof and walls to make it look as if the tunnel ended.
+After the discovery, Fiege told several people that he had caved in the roof and walls to make it look like the tunnel ended.

 Neither man being familiar with laws governing the discovery of treasure on a military base, Fiege went to the Judge Advocate’s Office at Holloman Air Force Base to confer with Colonel Sigmund I. Gasiewicz.
 Now there were two military commands involved.

 In 1979, Babe died without ever finding the treasure.
 However, Terry Delonas, her grandson, continued the family tradition and formed the Ova Noss Family Partnership.
 By this time, Babe’s story had spread across the nation, profiled in several magazines and newspapers.
-Hearing about the story, a man by the name of Captain Swanner, who was stationed at White Sands Missile Range in the early 1960s came forward.
+Hearing about the story, Captain Swanner, who was stationed at White Sands Missile Range in the early 1960s, came forward.
 Speaking to a Noss family member, he stated that he had been the Chief of Security in 1961 and was sent to inspect the report made by Airman Berlett and Captain Fiege.
 After determining the accuracy of the two men’s reports, the entire area was placed off-limits until an official investigation could be conducted.
 Reportedly the military was able to penetrate one of the caves and inventory the contents.
 The gold was supposedly removed from the cave and sent to Fort Knox.
 Though the military confirmed that Swanner had served at White Sands during this time, they claimed there were no documents to support an investigation into the mine nor the removal of the gold bars.

 Today, the Army’s official position on the whereabouts of the gold remains cautious, maintaining that the burden of proof rests with the accusers.

-Many members of the Noss family and friends believe that the military exploited Babe’s claim and that the treasure is now gone.
+Many Noss family members and friends believe that the military exploited Babe’s claim and that the treasure is now gone.
 However, Terry Delongas stated, “We’re not accusing the military of stealing the gold, but I do feel that the Department of the Army in the 1960s treated my grandmother unfairly… However, we’ve worked very hard over the years to establish a working relationship with the military, and we’re certainly not going to jeopardize that by accusing them of theft.”